satyendra1997/redux_basic_concept/README.md

  });
  //the object we are passing in dispatch function is action

- to user the in different component we user Provider function to pass the store and use connect function to access the store
+ to user the in different component we use Provider function to pass the store and use connect function to access the store

  like: <Provider store={store}>
     <App />